Are you looking to replace a full arch of teeth?

 How should I clean my dentures?

 You should clean your dentures using a denture brush and denture cleaner.
 Do not use regular toothpaste on your dentures as this will decrease their longevity.
-Keep your dentures in denture solution or in a case of water while not in use to ensure they stay moist.
+Keep your dentures in denture solution or in the case of water while not in use to ensure they stay moist.

 How long does it take to get used to dentures?